• Skip to primary navigation

 Ingredients

-• Coconut Oil: this should be solid.
+- Coconut oil: this should be solid.
 Refined if you don’t want any hint of coconut flavour, though I don’t find it noticeable in this recipe.
+Butter can be substituted.

-• Yeast: instant or traditional doesn’t matter as it’s proofing before being mixed with the flour.
+- Yeast: instant or traditional doesn’t matter as it’s blooming before being mixed with the flour.
 You may see slightly different rising times depending on type.

-• Rhubarb: this recipe needs quite a bit of rhubarb, great if you have an older plant or it’s in excess at the market.
+- Rhubarb: this recipe needs quite a bit of rhubarb, great if you have an older plant or it’s in excess at the market.
+If it’s quite late in the season, the rhubarb can be peeled.

 Step by Step